What's on the GMAT®: The Complete Topic List

 - Understanding what Data Sufficiency is actually asking (sufficiency, not solving)

-Lower priority (but do not skip entirely):
+Lower priority (but don't skip entirely):

 - Geometry basics (a session or two is usually enough)